hurr-son/spatialytics/README.md

 To address duplicate detections across overlapping windows, `obb_nms.py` provides a custom NMS function that consolidates these detections post-inference.

-#### Functions

-- **`calculate_obb_iou`**: Calculates the Intersection over Union (IoU) for two oriented bounding boxes represented as Shapely polygons.
-This IoU metric is used to assess overlap when applying NMS.

-- **`run_secondary_obb_nms`**: Takes in a `GeoDataFrame` of detections and performs custom NMS across the post-inference detections, retaining only the highest-confidence detections based on the specified IoU threshold.
-The function returns a filtered `GeoDataFrame` with the remaining detections.

-- **`load_and_run_nms`**: A wrapper function that loads detections from an input Parquet file, applies OBB NMS to remove duplicates, and saves the filtered detections to an output Parquet file.

 #### Example Usage